ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Submission code

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model.
-In addition the file contains the code for the image data generator to argument the training images
+In addition the file contains the code for the image data generator to augment the training images

 ##### 3. ImageDataGenerator

-Tue to memory restriciton and efficiency I used the fit_generator and performed the data augmentation as needed and not in advance.
+Tue to memory restriction and efficiency I used the fit_generator and performed the data augmentation as needed and not in advance.
-Because the training data is heavily biased towords a centered stering angle as shown in the following image ![Biased Data][image1].
+Because the training data is heavily biased towards a centered steering angle as shown in the following image ![Biased Data][image1].
 I used a couple of augmentation approaches to compensate for that.

-1. ##### Stering angle histogramm
+1. ##### Steering angle histogramm
-I generated from all angles a histogramm with 51 bins.
-And selected just as many images with with most common stering angle as are in the second bin.
+I generated from all angles a histogram with 51 bins.
+And selected just as many images with with most common steering angle as are in the second bin.
 The effect of this transformation with additional augmentation is shown in the next image. ![Data Augmentation][image2]

 ```python
         # calculate histogram